Get Matched With Online Colleges

 Find Your Online School

-While dental school will give you the practical knowledge on subjects such as anesthesia, radiology, anatomy, and periodontics, there is an extensive skill set you'll also need to acquire in order to find success in the field.
+While dental school will give you the practical knowledge on subjects such as anesthesia, radiology, anatomy, and periodontics, there is an extensive skill set you'll also need to acquire to find success in the field.
 Here are some examples of other skills you'll need to develop before you graduate from dental school:

 There aren't any shortcuts in dental school but there are a couple of alternative paths that might shorten your time in school.
-The first is to take college courses while still in high school, which can save you up to a year off your four-year Bachelor's degree.
+The first is to take college courses while still in high school, which can save you up to a year off your four-year bachelor's degree.

 Find Your Online Program